 Religious Education – All children have the right to choose their own religion and beliefs.
 Article 14

 As a Church of England School, Religious Teaching underpins all of our learning.
 We value RE as a core subject, which is why our RE curriculum, based around the Cornwall Agreed Syllabus and Understanding Christianity, has been designed to literally be the thread to bind and weave through all other topic-based curriculum teaching.
 This is implemented through our core Christian values which are explored and taught through our values characters and their values focused stories: Believing Betsy Butterfly (value of Faith), Loving Lizzie Lioness (value of Love), Respectful Rufus Rhino (value of Respect), Persevering Percy Penguin (value of Perseverance) and Forgiving Frankie Falcon (value of Forgiveness).
 We have one other character, Journeying Gerald, who is the link through the other character’s stories.
 He travels through their stories to learn about Christianity.
 These values are also supported through half-termly linked parables, miracles of Jesus, core Bible stories and prayer spaces around school.
-As well as Christianity, we also teach Hinduism as our second religion, but we also mark other world events, such as Chinese New Year and Holi, marking world religious festival celebrations on our whole school world map.
+As well as Christianity, we also teach Hinduism, Judaism and Islam across the curriculum and we also mark other world events, such as Chinese New Year and Holi, marking world religious festival celebrations on our whole school world map.
 We practise the right to one’s own beliefs and culture (Article 14; UNCRC).

 We have seven aims in supporting our children to become confident and able readers: